Bolza/angular-list-selector/README.md

 ###arrows-step
 	@param {Int} [arrowStep=2]
 The directive automatically adds `back` and `forward` arrows to scroll the list if can't be contained in the current view.
 This property sets the number of elements beeing scrolled when clicking on an arrow.

-###item-width
-	@param {String} [item-width]
-This is the fixed width for a single list element.
-If not set it will automatically be 'auto' but in this case the content must be immediatly avaiable (eg: no remote images).

-###item-height
-	@param {String} [item-height]
-This is the fixed height for a single list element.
-If not set it will automatically be 'auto' but in this case the content must be immediatly avaiable (eg: no remote images)

 ###name
 	@param {String} [name]